PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-31-21st-century-left-handed-DNA.md

 permission to show it on this page.)  <a href="https://www.facebook.com/PacSci/photos/pcb.10152437776723855/10152437771508855/">This link</a> shows the image on the PSC Facebook page.</figcaption></figure>

 On January 11, Matt Young reported that the Institute for Creation Science announced a new logo that depicted left-handed DNA.
-Although regularly occurring in vivo in the form of Z-DNA left-handed DNA only represent a very tiny proportion of the word’s DNA which consists predominantly of right-handed B-DNA as Watson and Crick described it in their 1954 paper.
+Although regularly occurring in vivo in the form of Z-DNA left-handed DNA only represent a very tiny proportion of the world’s DNA which consists predominantly of right-handed B-DNA as Watson and Crick described it in their 1954 paper.

 The ICR left-handed DNA logo made it on the pages of [Tom Schneider’s Left Handed DNA Hall of Fame](http://users.fred.net/tds/leftdna/) immediately and became the sites first entry in 2022.